 Creating a fairer, more consistent user experience with virtual waiting rooms

-In the last year, many retailers have experienced spikes in sales and unprecedented demand as they’ve move online.
+In the last year, many retailers have experienced spikes in sales and unprecedented demand as they’ve moved online.
 But this exponential growth has its downsides.
 Traffic spikes can end up overwhelming payment and inventory systems, and result in website slowdowns and crashes.

 As a result, many ecommerce businesses have turned to virtual waiting rooms as a safety net solution during their biggest sales, constantly monitoring their sites and only queuing excess visitors.
 That way, retailers can keep systems up and visitors informed, capturing key revenue on their most business-critical days.